 Dr. Madeleine K. Albright – Former U.S. Secretary of State and Former Co-Chair of the Commission on Global Security, Justice & Governance

-Madeleine Albright is Chair of Albright Stonebridge Group, a global strategy firm, and Chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
-Dr. Albright was the 64th Secretary of State of the United States.
-In 1997, she was named the first female Secretary of State and became, at that time, the highest-ranking woman in the history of the U.S. government.
+Madeleine K. Albright is a professor, author, diplomat and businesswoman who served as the 64th Secretary of State of the United States.
+In 1997, she was named the first female Secretary of State and became, at that time, the highest ranking woman in the history of the U.S. government.
 From 1993 to 1997, Dr. Albright served as the U.S. Permanent Representative to the United Nations and was a member of the President’s Cabinet.
 She is a Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
-Dr. Albright chairs the National Democratic Institute for International Affairs.
-She is also the president of the Truman Scholarship Foundation and a member of an advisory body, the U.S. Defense Department’s Defense Policy Board.
+Dr. Albright is Chair of Albright Stonebridge Group, a global strategy firm, and Chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
+She also chairs the National Democratic Institute, serves as the president of the Truman Scholarship Foundation and is a member of the U.S. Defense Department’s Defense Policy Board.
 In 2012, she was chosen by President Obama to receive the nation’s highest civilian honor, the Presidential Medal of Freedom, in recognition of her contributions to international peace and democracy.

 Professor Ibrahim A. Gambari – Former Nigerian Foreign Minister and UN Under-Secretary-General for Political Affairs, and former Co-Chair of the Commission on Global Security, Justice & Governance